wisemen-digital/vue-formango/docs/api/useForm.md

   form.unregister('email')
 })

-// Manually set errors on fields form.addErrors({
+// Manually set errors on fields, for example if you get errors from your backend form.addErrors({
   email: {
     _errors: ['Invalid email'],